-I, , have read and understand the Volunteer

-Coach for Youth Sports policy and a gree to address any concerns with the assigned sports

-program coordinator.
-I understand the hat I represent St. Mary's County Recreation & Parks and

-must follow their guidelines to ensur re a safe and productive environment for all participants.
+program coordinator. , have read and understand the Volur Youth Sports policy and agree to address any concerns with the assigned sport coordinator.
+I understand that I represent St. Mary's County Recreation & Park ow their guidelines to ensure a safe and productive environment for all participa

-Volunteer Coach Signature Date
+Volunteer Coach Sign ature Date

 Coach Name:

 Team:

 Location: